Private Domains

 A private domain works like your server’s mDNS address, except it also works over VPN and it can be anything.
 It can be a real domain you control, a made up domain, or even a domain controlled by someone else.

-Private domains can only be added to wired (Ethernet) or wireless (WiFi) gateways — not WireGuard (StartTunnel) gateways.
-They can only be accessed when connected to the same LAN as your server, either physically or via VPN, and they require trusting your server’s Root CA.
+Private domains can be added to any gateway: wired (Ethernet), wireless (WiFi), or WireGuard (StartTunnel).
+They can only be accessed when connected to the same network as your server — your LAN, or a VPN / tunnel — and they require trusting your server’s Root CA.

 Adding a Private Domain